 Most students had no difficulty finding f(7) and f(8) in any of the activities - they either found and used the function rule correctly, or used recursion correctly for these nearby values.
-However, in trying to find a manageable strategy for finding further-lying function values, students invented a variety of different strategies, both correct and incorrect.
+However, in trying to find a manageable strategy for finding further-lying function values, children invented a variety of different strategies, both correct and incorrect.
 These strategies and their frequency are summarised in Table 1.
+We will refer back to the table in our analysis.